Nabie/object-oriented-programming-in-R/chapters/02_Classes_and_generic_functions.md

 stack
 ```

-Normally, when working with lists, we would use `NULL` as the base case to terminate a list.
+Generally, when working with lists, we would use `NULL` as the base case to terminate a list.
 We cannot just wrap a list and use `NULL` this way when we need to associate a class with the element.
-You cannot set the class of `NULL`.
+You cannot set the class to `NULL`.
 So instead we wrap the actual list inside another list where we set the class attribute.
 The real data is in the `elements` of this list, but except for having to use this list element of the object we just work with the list representation as we normally would with linked lists.

-We now have two different implementations of the stack interface, but — and this is the whole point of having generic functions — code that uses a stack does not need to know which implementation it is operating on, as long as it only access stacks through the generic interface.
+We now have two different implementations of the stack interface, but---and this is the whole point of having generic functions---code that uses a stack does not need to know which implementation it is operating on, as long as it only accesses stacks through the generic interface.

-We can see this in action in the small function below that reverses a sequence of elements by first pushing them all onto a stack and then pop’ing them off again.
+We can see this in action in the small function below that reverses a sequence of elements by first pushing them all onto a stack and then popping them off again.

 ```{r}
 stack_reverse <- function(empty, elements) {